-This policy is important for all New Jersey businesses.
-It covers common risks, including customer property damage and injuries.
+This type of business liability insurance is important for all New Jersey businesses.
+It covers common risks, including customer injuries.
 Most commercial leases require this coverage.

-State law requires workers’ compensation insurance for all New Jersey businesses that have employees.
-This policy covers medical costs for work injuries and illnesses.
+State law requires workers’ comp insurance for all New Jersey businesses that have employees.
+It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy is required for business-owned vehicles in New Jersey.
 It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.